 The State Density Bonus Law requires a City or County to provide a developer with a density bonus and other incentives or concessions when a certain number of affordable units are included within the development.
 Existing law provides a calculation of the amount of density bonus for each type of qualified development.
-The City of Sebastopol codified the Density Bonus Law to incentivize construction of affordable housing.30 These incentives include parking reductions, variances, and public land acquisition.
+The City of Sebastopol codified the Density Bonus Law to incentivize construction of affordable housing.32 These incentives include parking reductions, variances, and public land acquisition.
 Under Program A-4.1, the City will explore the feasibility of a local Density Bonus Ordinance that provides additional incentives in exchange for additionally affordability or developments that meet the City's identified housing needs.

 The Housing Accountability Act (HAA) limits to a local government's ability to deny, reduce the density of, or deny housing development projects consistent with objective local development standards and contribute to meeting housing need.
 Several recent pieces of legislation strengthen and clarify the HAA.
-To ensure the City is compliant with the HAA, it will adopt Objective Design Standards (Program A-3.1) and provide ongoing education about new laws to decisionmakers (Program B-3.1)
+To ensure the City is compliant with the HAA, it will adopt Objective Design Standards (Program A-3.1)